Micaela Almonester, Baroness de Pontalba

-Micaela Leonarda Antonia de Almonester Rojas y de la Ronde, Baroness de Pontalba (November 6, 1795- April 20, 1874) was a wealthy New Orleans-born Creole aristocrat, businesswoman, and real estate designer and developer, who endures as one of the most recalled and dynamic personalities in the city's history, though she lived most of her life in Paris.
+Micaela Leonarda Antonia de Almonester Rojas y de la Ronde, Baroness de Pontalba (November 6, 1795 – April 20, 1874) was a wealthy New Orleans-born Creole aristocrat, businesswoman, and real estate designer and developer, one of the most memorable and dynamic personalities in the city's history, though she lived most of her life in Paris.

-On April 26, 1798, when Micaela was just 2 1/2 years old, her Spanish father, Don Andrés Almonester y Rojas, died, leaving her his sole surviving heir.
-Micaela inherited a considerable fortune.
-Her estate was capably administered by her mother, Louise Denys de la Ronde, referenced as "a superbly competent businesswoman who had greatly increased the inheritance since Almonester's death."
-Following Micaela's marriage, in 1811, to her French cousin, Joseph-Xavier Célestin Delfau de Pontalba, she moved to France.
-The marriage was not successful and she became a virtual prisoner at the de Pontalba chateau near Senlis.

-Having failed, despite his concerted efforts over more than two decades, to gain possession of Micaela's entire inheritance, her father-in-law, Baron de Pontalba, eventually shot her four times at point-blank range with a pair of dueling pistols, and then committed suicide.
-She survived the attack, although her left breast and two of her fingers were mutilated by gunfire.
-Her husband, Cèlestin, succeeded his father as baron, and Micaela was thereafter styled Baroness de Pontalba.
+On April 26, 1798, when she was just 2 1/2 years old, her father Don Andrés Almonester y Rojas died, leaving her the sole heir to a considerable fortune.
+In 1811 Micaela married her French cousin, Joseph-Xavier Célestin Delfau de Pontalba, and moved to France.
+The marriage was not successful and she became a virtual prisoner at the de Pontalba chateau in Mont-l'Évêque, near Senlis.
+Her father-in-law, Baron de Pontalba, tried to gain possession of Micaela's inheritance for more than twenty years.
+In 1834 he shot her four times at point-blank range and then committed suicide.
+She survived the attack, though mutilated.
+Her husband succeeded his father as baron, and Micaela was thereafter styled Baroness de Pontalba.
 She eventually obtained a legal separation from her husband.

-Micaela was responsible for the design and construction of the famous Pontalba Buildings in Jackson Square, in the heart of the French Quarter.
-In 1855, she had built the Hôtel de Pontalba in Paris, where she lived until her death in 1874.
-Her life eventually became the plot for an opera: Pontalba: a Louisiana Legacy, composed by Thea Musgrave.
-A play by Diana E.H.
-Shortes entitled The Baroness Undressed, and several novels, are also based on her dramatic life.
+Micaela was responsible for the design and construction of the landmark Pontalba Buildings in Jackson Square, in the heart of the French Quarter.
+In 1855, she had the Hôtel de Pontalba constructed in Paris, and she lived there until her death.

+The 2003 opera Pontalba: a Louisiana Legacy, composed by Thea Musgrave, is based on her life.
+She is also the subject of a play by Diana E.H.
+Shortes entitled The Baroness Undressed and several novels.

+Biography

-Family
+Family background and early years

-Micaela Leonarda Antonia Almonester was born November 6, 1795, in New Orleans, Louisiana, the eldest and only surviving child of Don Andres Almonester y Rojas and his aristocratic French wife, Louise Denys de la Ronde, a member of one of the most illustrious families in Louisiana.
-At the time of her birth, Louisiana was owned by Spain, though Spanish settlers were then greatly outnumbered by the colony's previous owners, who were mainly French.
+Micaela Leonarda Antonia Almonester was born on November 6, 1795, in New Orleans, Louisiana, then part of New Spain, the first of two daughters born to Don Andres Almonester y Rojas (1724-1798) and his French wife, Louise Denys de la Ronde.
 Don Andres, a native of Mairena del Alcor, Andalucia, Spain, was a wealthy notary and politician who amassed a fortune in real estate and land transfers from his power on the Cabildo, the Spanish governing council of New Orleans, and his contacts with the Spanish Crown.
-On 20 March 1787, he married Louise Denis de la Ronde (1758 - 1825), who was 30 years his junior.
+On March 29, 1787, he married Louise Denis de la Ronde (1758-1825), who was 30 years his junior and brought no dowry to the marriage.
+Despite being related to a number of notables, she had been raised by her mother after the death of her father, a naval officer, in 1771, living in streets populated by working class families and laborers.
+Don Andres bought her a large home several years before marrying her "that she might have an establishment".
+Her only brother, Pierre Denis de La Ronde (1762-1824), became a wealthy plantation owner through the patronage of his brother-in-law, Don Andres.